fluidecho/securemq/README.md

 npm install securemq
 ```

 If using the __secure__ option you will need to have TLS (SSL) key and certificate files.
-These can be built using OpenSSL for example:
+These can be built using OpenSSL, for example:

 Key, _key.pem_ file: